esoterik0/ListMaster/README.md

 The top line in edit mode will have a ';' separated list of names.
 Each other entry is a '`' (backtick) separated list of tables.

-N.b. editing the one existing metaformula seems to work, but there is no way to create a new one yet.

 ### What
 What book/collection to choose from.